dotnet/designs/proposed/local-sdk-global-json.md

 In a scenario where the `.dotnet` directory had 7.0.200 SDK but there was a machine wide install of 7.0.300 SDK, the host resolver would pick 7.0.200 out of `.dotnet`.
-That location is considered first, it has a matching SDK and hence discovery stops there.
+That location is considered first, it has a matching .NET SDK and hence discovery stops there.

-The values in the `additionalPaths` property can be a relative or absolute path.
-When a relative path is used it will be resolved relative to the location of global.json.
-These values also support the following substitutions:

-- `"$user$"`: this matches the user-local installation point of .NET SDK for the current operating system: `%LocalAppData%\Microsoft\dotnet` on Windows and `$HOME/.dotnet` on Linux/macOS.
-- `"$machine$"`: this matches the machine installation point of .NET for the current operating system.
-This should match how the product is [installed][installation-doc] on the current operating system.

 This design requires us to only change the host resolver.
 That means other tooling like Visual Studio, VS Code, MSBuild, etc ... would transparently